terryjbates/Oakland_PurpleAir_Sensor_Analysis/README.md

 * **Why this matters**: The relationship between income and sensor distribution highlights that wealthier areas have better air quality monitoring coverage.
 This raises questions about access to environmental data in lower-income communities.
 * **Noteworthy Observations**:
-Correlation values between income and sensor count are generally lower end of the spectrum, indicating that while income plays a role, it’s not the dominant factor in sensor placement.
-In spite of some of the stronger correlations observed, the plot above demonstrates installs are often done in single digits per tract.
+Correlation values between income and sensor count are generally on the lower end of the spectrum, indicating that while income plays a role, it’s not the dominant factor in sensor placement.
+In spite of some of the stronger correlations observed, the plot above demonstrates sensor installations are often done in single digits per tract.
 This makes it difficult to gauge the strength of association of income and sensor count.

 ## Racial Demographic Correlations

+There were only eight racial demographic Census columns that were positively correlated to sensor counts from 2018 to 2022.
+In 2019, the **Two or More Races** had a correlation coefficient of 0.32, while in 2020, the period of the largest installation of sensors saw the  **White Alone** population have a correlation coefficient of 0.65.
+The only other positive correlation observed in 2020 was that of "Total," which implies correlation with general  population volume.

 ![2020 Sensor Count and Racial Category Truncated Pairplot](./images/2020_Pairplot_Sensor_Total_Population.png)

 The year of 2020, and its spike in sensor installations, yields interesting aspects to explore regarding the pairplots relating to sensor counts:
 * **White Alone**: The large number of single sensor installs suggest tracts with this population are receiving basic sensor coverage.
 The general upward trend of sensor counts and higher **White Alone** populations suggest this particular group might be associated with higher sensor counts, but this seems far from clear.
 The **White Alone** category appears positively correlated with **Asian Alone** and **Two or More Races** categories.